pgeu/pgeu-system/docs/confreg/skinning.md

 Unlike some other templates, the included SVG templates in the default system are *not* meant to be used for anything other than an example.
-They should always be overriden, and until that is done, card publishing should not be
+They should always be overridden, and until that is done, card publishing should not be
 [enabled on the conference](configuring#conferenceform).